Participants Needed for Sickle Cell/Brain fMRI Research Study

 Participants Needed for a Research Study on the Effects of Chronic Statin Use on Aerobic Performance in Older Athletes

 Individuals over age 40 who are active in endurance sports at least five hours per week and take cholesterol-lowering medications called statins (such as Lipitor, Zocor, Crestor, simvastatin, atorvastatin, etc.) are needed for a research study examining the effects of statin medications on physical performance.
 We are also seeking control participants who do not take cholesterol-lowering medications.
 We are primarily seeking recreational and competitive runners, but also swimmers, triathletes, and other active individuals.
 The protocol involves four visits to Hartford Hospital involving exercise tests on a bicycle.
-Participants will be compensated $100 for their time and gain valuable health information, including measurement of their VO2 max (considered the best indicator of aerobic fitness level.)
-If you are interested, please contact Sara at email@example.com or 5-4759.
+Participants will be compensated $100 for their time and gain valuable health information, including measurement of their VO2 max (considered the best indicator of aerobic fitness level).
+If you are interested, please contact Dr. Kevin Ballard at firstname.lastname@example.org or 860-545-4257.